monome/docs/norns/help.md

 #### change passwords via SYSTEM menu {#system-password}

 In the norns SYSTEM menu, there's a `PASSWORD` entry which will open up a text selector for you to enter a new password.
-This will be the password you use to connect to your norns via SSH, as well as your SMB + hotspot passwords.
+This will be the password you use to connect to your norns via SSH, as well as your SMB + hotspot passwords. **nb. this password must be between 8 to 63 characters in length -- otherwise hotspot (which is WPA-PSK) will not work.**

 While you can simply reset this password again via this menu option, we encourage you to set it to something memorable so you don't worry about troubleshooting connectivity in a critical moment.